sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/README.md

 ## Datamart was built using SSAS for Business Users

 - Cubes were built using SQL Server Analysis Services (SSAS) for multi-dimensional and Tabular analysis for business users.
-These cubes supported interactive dashboards and data visualizations for informed decision-making.
+These cubes support interactive dashboards and data visualizations for informed decision-making.

 ![HR](https://github.com/sshahidul29/Strategic-HR-Data-Transformation-Analytics-and-Migration/blob/main/Fugure/OverM.PNG)